repercussive/css-exercises/001_recipe_page/README.md

 # Exercise #1: Recipe page

-For this task, you'll be taking a recipe webpage and adding some style to it.
+For this task, you'll be taking a recipe webpage and adding some style to it to implement a minimal design.
 Click on the links below to see demos of the before and after:

 - [Before](https://liam-web-demos.pages.dev/001_recipe_page/)
 - [After](https://liam-web-demos.pages.dev/001_recipe_page/solution/)